homothetyhk/CustomPoolInjector/README.md

 - IncludeItems: the collection of items that should be added when the pool is randomized.
 - IncludeLocations: the collection of locations that should be added when the pool is randomized.
 - ExcludeVanilla: the collection of placements that are not vanilla when the pool is randomized.
+- ExcludePreplaced: the collection of placements preplaced by other pools or mods which should be removed when the pool is randomized.
 - ExcludeItems: the collection of items that should be removed when the pool is randomized.
 Items are removed by multiplicity from their matching group.
 - ExcludeLocations: the collection of locations that should be removed when the pool is randomized.
 Locations are removed by multiplicity from their matching group.
 - IncludeVanilla: the collection of placements that should be added to vanilla.
+- IncludePreplaced: the collection of placements that should be preplaced when the pool is randomized.
 - ExcludeVanillaShopItems: this is used to communicate when vanilla versions of an item should be removed from shops.
   - The value should be a string taking the form of a comma-separated list of flags from the DefaultShopItems enum defined in ItemChanger.
   - This property must be set **in addition** to listing the vanilla placements in ExcludeVanilla.